blurpy/8-bit-computer/hardware.md

 Can be put in programming mode together with the MAR for manual control with DIP-switches.

 * Chips
-  * 2x 74189 RAM: for storing for 16 bytes of data or instructions.
+  * 2x 74189 RAM: for storing 16 bytes of data or instructions.
 The outputs are inverted.
   * 2x 74LS04 inverter: to invert back the data in the RAM.
   * 74LS245 buffer: to control when it's outputting to the bus.
-  * 3x 74LS159 multiplexer
+  * 3x 74LS157 multiplexer
-    * The first is used for controlling whether the program button or the RI control signal can write to the RAM depending on mode.
+    * The first is used for controlling whether the program button, or the RI control signal can write to the RAM, depending on mode.
-    * The two others are used for selecting between the 8-bits of data coming from the bus or from the DIP-switch depending on mode.
+    * The two others are used for selecting between the 8-bits of data coming from the bus, or from the DIP-switch, depending on mode.
   * 74LS00 NAND gate: enables the RI control signal only on the rising edge of the clock.
 * Inputs
   * 4-bit memory address from the MAR.
   * Push button: for setting the value from the DIP switch into the current memory address of the RAM in programming mode.
-  * 8-bit DIP switch: for setting the value at the current address in programming mode.
+  * 8-bit DIP switch: for setting the value to be put into RAM when pushing the button, in programming mode.
   * Toggle switch: for switching between run mode and programming mode.
 From the MAR.
 Goes into all the multiplexers.
 * LEDs
   * 8x Red LEDs: for showing the 8-bit value at the current address in RAM.
 * Control signals
-  * RI: store an 8-bit value from the bus in the current memory address, on the next clock tick.
+  * RI: store an 8-bit value from the bus into the current memory address, on the next clock tick.
-  * RO: put an 8-bit value from the current memory address to the bus.
+  * RO: put an 8-bit value from the current memory address onto the bus.

 ## Reset